thomas-le-moullec/airbnb_advisor/MEMO.md

 - Would be more scalable and Cost Efficient with Lambda functions instead of EC2.
 - Monitoring and Alarms will be more precise in the future
 3. Failure Management
-- Database is backed up frequently and replicate
+- Database is backed up frequently and replicate, durability and reliability offered by Mutli AZ.
 - The Code can be more secure: Type of message in SQS and SQL Queries, QA needs to be done.
 - Image of the EC2 core backed up and used to restart a new instance, Volume is saved on EC2 Termination.
 #### Performance Efficiency